plsoftware/webdna-docker/README.md

 ## Requirements

-- A machine running Docker (your Portainer host is fine)
+- A machine running Docker (This example has been configured to use Portainer host)
 - SSH access to that machine
 - Portainer installed and running